ericlyn4s/totally-rad-coding-quiz/README.md

 I created this site to practice my web API knowledge.
 After learning about the DOM, events, and client-side storage, I decided to put my learnings to practical use.
 Creating a quiz is helpful in that respect, but it'll also help me stay sharp on these concepts in the coming weeks.
 I purposefully made the questions relevant to the topics mentioned above.
 I plan to revisit this quiz when I'm preparing for interviews or just need to freshen up on web APIs.

 I found this project to be the most difficult one yet.
 Concepts like appending divs to the DOM or the bubbling effect didn't click initially.
 This project contains the most code I've written thus far, and the time and effort behind this project helped me grasp these important lessons.
+I even had to rewrite the entire JS and HTML in order to fix a bug, and this additional time was an excellent learning opportuntiy on creating more efficient code.

 ## Table of Contents (Optional)